2025–26 Michigan Wolverines men's ice hockey season

-The 2025–26 Michigan Wolverines men's hockey team is the Wolverines' 104th season of play.
-They represent the University of Michigan in the 2025–26 NCAA Division I men's ice hockey season.
-They are coached by Brandon Naurato, in his fourth year as head coach, and play their home games at Yost Ice Arena.
+The 2025–26 Michigan Wolverines men's hockey team was the Wolverines' 104th season of play.
+They represented the University of Michigan in the 2025–26 NCAA Division I men's ice hockey season.
+They were coached by Brandon Naurato, in his fourth year as head coach, and played their home games at Yost Ice Arena.

 Previous season

 During the 2024–25 season, Michigan went 18–15–3, including 12–10–2 in Big Ten play.
 They were eliminated by Penn State in the quarterfinals of the 2025 Big Ten men's ice hockey tournament.